Updated daily: Here are the best Best Buy deals you can get right now - NewsBreak

 When does Best Buy have sales?

 While the retailer rarely advertises the dates and times of its sales ahead of time, Best Buy usually has sales at either the beginning of the week or on Fridays to have something rolling on the weekend.
-For example, the retailer recently completed its Memorial Day sale and is still hosting its Appliances Memorial Day sale through Wednesday, June 8 .
+For example, the retailer recently completed its Memorial Day sale and its Appliances Memorial Day sale .
 Even without sales, it has its own deals section that features discounts on a variety of its products like smartwatches and even exercise equipment .

 How long do Best Buy sales last?